ncatlab/nlab-content/pages/5/2/9/1/1925/content.md

 \end{definition}

-More generally, a ternary operation in some [[variety of algebras]] satisfying the first pair of equations is called a [[Mal'cev operation]].
-A Mal'cev operation is  called _associative_ if it also satisfies the latter equation (i.e. it makes its domain into a heap).
+More generally, a ternary operation in some [[variety of algebras]] satisfying the first pair of equations is called a [[Malcev operation]].
+A Malcev operation is  called _associative_ if it also satisfies the latter equation (i.e. it makes its domain into a heap).

 A heap is **abelian** if it additionally satisfies the relation
 $$